-The highly anticipated iOS 11 (BETA 2) is now available for public beta testers.
-Whilst the new iOS is subject to change leading up to its release in September this year, the public can now download and trial the Apple update’s new features.
+The highly anticipated iOS 11 available for download.
 Including a complete new App Store redesign, iOS 11 sees major advances in Siri and Search, notifications controls and app storage management.
 Whilst we received an overview of what to expect for the new iOS at this year’s WWDC we’ve found 11 hidden features they failed to mention which you need to know about:

 1. Power over notifications previews